SuperOfficeDocs/superoffice-docs/user-guide/en/request/priority/index.md

 * The mailbox
 * An email filter

-Once a request has been assigned a priority, the priority can be used to control any escalation of the request.
+Once a request is assigned a priority, the priority can be used to control any escalation of the request.

 For example: You can specify that requests from a specific company should have VIP priority and that you should be notified by email if the request has not been read by a specified deadline.